sparkflows/sparkflows-docs/docs/troubleshooting/postbackurl.rst

 Postback Url
 =========

-I do not see anything in after submitting the job to Emr Livy
+I do not see anything after submitting the job to Emr Livy
 ------------------------------------------------------------

 Do check in the logs for exceptions and the root cause.
 The log files can be used from Livy url.